A Closer Look at Deep Policy Gradients: Abstract

 \section{Abstract}

 We study how the behavior of deep policy gradient algorithms reflects the conceptual framework motivating their development.
-We propose a fine-grained analysis of state-of-the-art methods based on key aspects of this framework: gradient estimation, value prediction, optimization landscapes, and trust region enforcement.
-We find that from this perspective, the behavior of deep policy gradient algorithms often deviates from what their motivating framework would predict.
-Our analysis suggests first steps towards solidifying the foundations of these algorithms, and in particular indicates that we may need to move beyond the current benchmark-centric evaluation methodology.
+To this end, we propose a fine-grained analysis of state-of-the-art methods based on key elements of this framework: gradient estimation, value prediction, and optimization landscapes.
+Our results show that the behavior of deep policy gradient algorithms often deviates from what their motivating framework would predict: the surrogate objective does not match the true reward landscape, learned value estimators fail to fit the true value function, and gradient estimates poorly correlate with the ``true'' gradient.
+The mismatch between predicted and empirical behavior we uncover highlights our poor understanding of current methods, and indicates the need to move beyond current benchmark-centric evaluation methods.